SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

 ## B
 * <a href="https://www.blender.org/download/">Blender 2.8</a>

       Blender is a free and open-source 3D computer graphics software toolset used for creating animated films, visual effects, art, 3D printed models, motion graphics, interactive 3D applications, and computer games.

-* <a href="">title</a>
+* <a href="https://bat-to-exe-converter.en.uptodown.com/windows">Bat To Exe Converter</a>

+      Bat To Exe Converter is a simple tool that lets you turn a batch file, also known as Bat file, into an executable file.
 * <a href="">title</a>

 ## C